-ing cores follow on the subsequent memory pages.
+CnIFC_ADRS(0) stands for the frequency control register address of core 0 on RPX.
+The frequency registers of the remaining cores follow on the subsequent memory pages.
 Care must be taken that these mappings are not cached.
-On Linux the /dev/mem device must be opened with the O\SYNC flag set.
+On Linux the /dev/mem device must be opened with the O_SYNC flag set.
 In our case even this did not work till we patched the kernel /dev/mem-device driver.